Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * training set accuracy of 99.9%
 * validation set accuracy of  96.3%
 * test set accuracy of 93.6

-Why I chose LeNet Architecture, because it is a proved good architecture for traffic sign classification.
+LeNet architecture is the initial model I choose from course.
+Why I chose LeNet Architecture?
+Because it is a proved good architecture for traffic sign classification.
 The input data of LeNet has one feature, whereas, colorful traffic sign image has three features.
 Therefore, the number of features should be changed.
 And the classified groups for LeNet are 10, whereas we need 43.
 Therefore, the output number should be corrected.
+The original model consists the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|